jazzbom/Page-D/README.md

 To authorize a modification simply select the page to update and click the "Update" button.

 The application uses automated scheduled tasks which run at per-defined intervals.
-To modify schedule run intervals look into the *src/QuartzInitialiser.java* class.
+To modify schedule run intervals look into the *src/QuartzInitialiser.java* class and *WebContent/js/data.js*
-And *WebContent/js/data.js*

 ### How do I get set up? ###
 Import into Eclipse Luna and run on any Java EE 6 compliant webserver.